andersfylling/disgord/docs/examples/listen-for-messages.md

 		if !gameStatus.Finished() {
 			// yes, you need locking.
-			// increment Runs such that the player can do another move ctrl.Runs++
+			// increment Runs such that the player can do another move
+            // if the ctrl hits 0 or lower, the handler is removed. ctrl.Runs++
 		}